Kitware/iMSTK/README.md

 This will checkout, build and link all iMSTK dependencies.
 When making changes to iMSTK [base source code](/Base), you can then build from the `Innerbuild` directory.

 * ##### On Windows
 Run CMake-GUI and follow the directions described [HERE](https://cmake.org/runningcmake/).
-You will have to choose which version of Visual Studio you'd like to use when configuring the project, make sure to select **Microsoft Visual Studio C++ 12 2013**.
+You will have to choose which version of Visual Studio you'd like to use when configuring the project, make sure to select **Microsoft Visual Studio C++ 15 2017**.
 CMake will generate a `iMSTK.sln` solution file for Visual Studio at the top level.
 Open this file and build all targets, which will checkout, build and link all iMSTK dependencies.
 When making changes to iMSTK [base source code](/Base), you can then build from the `iMSTK.sln` solution file located in the `Innerbuild` directory.
-> /!\ MVSC 2015 is not yet supported as the dependency libusb 1.0.20 does not support it yet.
-We will work on supporting MVSC in the near future when libusb 1.0.21 is released.

 * ##### Phantom Omni Support
 To support the [Geomagic Touch (formerly Sensable Phantom Omni)](http://www.geomagic.com/en/products/phantom-omni/overview) haptic device, follow the steps below: